boudra/whistle/README.md

 Check out the [Phoenix.CowBoy2.Adapter docs](https://hexdocs.pm/phoenix/Phoenix.Endpoint.Cowboy2Adapter.html) for more info.

-## Running a standalone Whistle Http server
+## Running a standalone Whistle server

-Whistle tries to avoid using config and tries to keep things composable:
+To start a Whistle server, you need to add the `Whistle.HttpServer` child specification to your application supervisor like this:

 ```elixir
 # lib/my_app/application.ex